 – Edgar Allen Poe

-There are twenty-nine appearances of the word ‘exquisite’ within the approximately 300 pages of Oscar Wilde’s The Picture of Dorian Gray.
+There are twenty-nine appearances of the word “exquisite” within the approximately 300 pages of Oscar Wilde’s The Picture of Dorian Gray.
 According to the Oxford English Dictionary, the word has only moderate current usage patterns; this is perhaps the first reason why its prevalence in Dorian Gray is notable.
 The word comes from the Latin exquisitus, “to seek out.”
-The OED gives many definitions, but one of the most appropriate to the context of this novel reads: “Of such consummate excellence, beauty, or perfection, as to excite intense delight or admiration.”
+The OED gives many definitions, but one of the most appropriate to the context of this novel is: “Of such consummate excellence, beauty, or perfection, as to excite intense delight or admiration.”
 Another appropriate definition, for the noun form of the word, reads “A person (usually a man) who is over-nice in dress, etc.; a coxcomb, dandy, fop.”
 Both of these definitions of the word “exquisite” are used both by and to describe protagonist-turned-anti-hero Dorian, encapsulating a sense of the character’s vices.

 Use of “exquisite” is particularly present at the beginning of the novel: a fitting phenomenon, as the beginning segments of the novel depict Dorian’s youth, when “exquisite” most aptly describes him.
 However, not every use of the word is positive; some segments foreshadow the downturn that is to come.
 When learning the story of Dorian’s parentage, Lord Henry states: “Behind every exquisite thing that existed, there was something tragic” (67).
 Not only does this quote associate Dorian – the “exquisite thing” described here – with tragedy, but by equating these ideas, the quotation also subverts an expectation early on of “exquisite” as a positive descriptor.
 For the rest of the novel, this quote lingers each time the word “exquisite” is employed, bringing into question the word’s connotations.